Google Cloud egress pricing: Premium vs Standard tier

 ›

 GCP Premium Tier is more expensive than AWS at all volume levels ($0.12/GB vs $0.09/GB starting).
 However, GCP Standard Tier at $0.085/GB is slightly cheaper than AWS for non-latency-sensitive workloads.
-The bigger GCP advantage is free cross-zone traffic within the same region: AWS charges $0.01/GB each way for cross-AZ traffic, GCP charges nothing.
-For multi-zone HA architectures with heavy internal traffic, GCP can be cheaper overall despite higher internet egress rates.
+That Standard Tier rate is GCP's real edge.
+There is no cross-zone advantage: GCP charges $0.01/GB each way for cross-zone traffic, the same as AWS cross-AZ and Azure cross-zone.
+So GCP only wins on internet egress where Standard Tier applies, not on multi-zone internal traffic.

 Q.04Does GCP charge for cross-zone traffic?